Overview

 What Is MFA Authentication?

 MFA authentication provides an additional layer of protection on top of the username and password.
-If you enable MFA authentication, users need to enter the username and password as well as a verification code before they can log in to the console.
+If MFA authentication is enabled, you need to enter the username and password (first factor) as well as a verification code (second factor) when performing certain operations.
+These factors together keep your account and resources secure.

 MFA authentication can also be enabled to verify a user's identity before the user is allowed to perform critical operations.